BLE-LTER/ble-handbook/data-review-process-email.md

-## to send to researchers who submit to us the first time once we have a staging
+## to send to first-time data submitters, once we have a staging

 Hi all,